hannanj0/GameDev/README.md

 #### Hannan's attributions

 Note: Most of these are sources used for inspiration and understanding concepts and bugs better, so no code is copied directly.
-Implementing the advanced enemy movement AI in AIController.cs is more closely followed on the other hand.
+Implementing the advanced enemy movement AI in AIController.cs, and the interactions between the player and NPC in Interaction.cs + InteractableObject.cs + InteractionInterface.cs is more closely followed on the other hand.

 1. MainMenu.cs